NREL/ResStock.github.io/index.md

 ResStock asks and answers two main types of questions: 1) How is energy used in the U.S. housing stock? and 2) What are the impacts of modifying the housing stock with different technologies?

 ResStock, along with our partner model ComStock™, make up BuildStock.
-BuildStock allows for full modeling of the U.S. building stock.
+BuildStock allows for modeling of the U.S. residential and commercial building stock circa 2018.

 This document serves as a guide and resource for the methodology and assumptions behind ResStock.